MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/buy-licenses.md

 Removing of the Power Automate license or service for a user in your organization will result in the removal of the Power Automate icon from the following locations for that user:

-Note
+>[!NOTE]

-This action removes the Power Automate tile by default.
+>This action removes the Power Automate tile by default.
 A user may still choose to use Power Automate as an individual.

-2. Why did 10,000 licenses for Power Automate show up in my Microsoft 365 tenant?
+#### Why did 10,000 licenses for Power Automate show up in my Microsoft 365 tenant?

 Any person can try out Power Automate Free for 90 days, and these trial licenses represent the available capacity for new Power Automate users in your tenant.
 There is no charge for these licenses.